 Howe taught for almost 20 years in Boston, at MIT, Tufts University, and elsewhere, before taking a job at the University of California at San Diego, where she is professor emerita.
 In 2012 she was the inaugural visiting writer in the Creative Writing Program at the University of Massachusetts-Boston.
 In January 2020, she was honored by Poets House in NYC with a reading Her papers are housed at Stanford University.
 She lives in Cambridge, Massachusetts.

-Helen Molesworth is a curator and writer.
+Helen Molesworth is a leading American curator of contemporary art and writer.
 Her major exhibitions include: One Day at a Time: Manny Farber and Termite Art; Leap Before You Look: Black Mountain College 1933–1957; Dance/Draw; This Will Have Been: Art, Love & Politics in the 1980s; Part Object Part Sculpture, and Work Ethic.
 She has organized monographic exhibitions of Moyra Davey, Louise Lawler, Steve Locke, Anna Maria Maiolino, Josiah McElheny, Kerry James Marshall, Catherine Opie, Amy Sillman, and Luc Tuymans.
 She is the author of numerous catalogue essays and her writing has appeared in Artforum, Art Journal, Documents, and October.
 The recipient of the 2011 Bard Center for Curatorial Studies Award for Curatorial Excellence, she is a founding board member of The Underground Museum and serves as the Curator-in-Residence for the Anderson Ranch in Aspen.
 She is currently at work on a book about art, love, and freedom, and she recently hosted a podcast series called “Recording Artists” with The Getty.

-Bari Scott is the executive director of SoundVision Productions, an independent nonprofit production company specializing in science documentary journalism and training.
+Bari Scott is executive director of SoundVision Productions, an independent nonprofit production company specializing in science documentary journalism and training.
 Her work has won major journalistic awards, including a Peabody, Robert Wood Johnson, duPont-Columbia Silver Baton, the Science Journalism “Pinnacle of Excellence” award, and the Kavli Awards from AAAS, and honored by organizations including the Corporation for Public Broadcasting, the Society of Professional Journalists, the National Federation of Community Broadcasters, the American Institute of Biological Sciences, and the Association of Women in Communications.
 She is an alumna of MIT’s Knight Science Journalism Fellowship program and the Woods Hole Marine Biology Laboratory’s science journalism program.
 SoundVision’s documentary series, which have aired on hundreds of public radio stations nationwide, include: The Adaptors: Taking on Climate Change, BURN: An Energy Journal,The Really Big Questions, and The DNA Files.
 SoundVision’s science literacy training program has supported professional development for scores of NPR journalists, freelance reporters, and those working in station newsrooms across the country.

 Scott’s earlier award-winning work includes: The Racism Project; The Communications Revolution; The Grateful Dead Live New Year’s Eve national broadcast; Jimi Hendrix; and Blacks and Jews, a documentary that premiered at the Sundance Film Festival and aired on the PBS series POV.
 She has also produced music and arts specials and live events featuring everyone from the Dalai Lama to Nelson Mandela.
 Scott served on the Distribution Interconnect Committee of the NPR Board, is board emeritus of the Metcalf Institute for Marine and Environmental Reporting, and serves on several local Bay Area Boards.
 She is a long-standing member of AIR, the Association of Independents in Radio, Inc.